 - Lost wages – If you are unable to work due to your injuries, you can receive compensation for lost wages.

-- Property damage – You can receive compensation for your car and other property damage.
+- Property damage – You can receive compensation for your car and other personal property damage, such as a car seat or a phone.

 - Pain and suffering – You may be able to receive compensation for the pain and suffering you have endured as a result of the accident.